stat545ubc-2021/functions-Tabitha-kdy/README.md

-This repository contains Tabitha Kennedy's work for STAT 545B Assignments.
+This repository contains Tabitha Kennedy's work for the STAT 545B Assignments.

 **Assignment B-1 Summary:**